-Former minister for transport Shane Ross has said it is "important" for people to know that Fine Gael presidential candidate Heather Humphreys was "absolutely opposed" to legislation to automatically disqualify all drivers over the alcohol limit.
+It comes as former minister for transport Shane Ross said it is "important" for people to know that Fine Gael presidential candidate Heather Humphreys was "absolutely opposed" to legislation to automatically disqualify all drivers over the alcohol limit.

 Writing in the Sunday Independent last week, Mr Ross said Ms Humphreys should be challenged about her stance on drink-driving legislation while serving at Cabinet.